bumbeishvili/scams/README.md

 # scams

-Community maintained locations of scamming businesses , who take advantage of tourists in Georgia
+Community maintained locations of scamming businesses , who unfairly and sometimes unlawfully take  advantage of  non-native people in Georgia